ianwhite/hark/README.md

       hark(:invalid_user) {|user| logger.info("User invalid: #{user}") }
     end

-If some of the response code gets hairy, we can easily swap out hark ad-hoc objects for 'proper' ones.
+If some of the response code gets hairy, we can easily swap out heed ad-hoc objects for 'proper' ones.
 For example, the UI response might get a bit hairy, and so we make a new object.

     def create
-      response = hark(UiResponse.new(self), UserEmailer.new, ux_team_response)
-      user_creator.call user_params, response
+      heed user_creator, :create_user, user_params do
+        hark UiResponse.new(self), UserEmailer.new, ux_team_response
+      end
     end

     class UiResponse < SimpleDelegator